 In addition to the costs of a business formation service or hiring an attorney (which are optional, as we’ve discussed), there are quite a few other required and optional expenses when forming and maintaining a Kansas business.
 You cannot form an LLC in Kansas without filing the Articles of Organization, or the document that formally registers your business within the state.
 Kansas charges a $160 base fee for this filing, but you’ll pay an additional $5 if you file by mail.
 If you would rather form a corporation, you will file the Articles of Incorporation instead.
 This document has a base filing fee of $85.

 But no matter what entity type you form, your business will need to submit an Annual Report every year.
 This simple filing keeps the state up-to-date about some vital business information like your address and registered agent.
-It costs $55 to submit.
+It costs $55 to submit on paper or $50 online.

 Other than that, the other potential expenses only apply to certain businesses.
 These include things like professional or industry-specific business licenses and business insurance.